-A typical annual pattern in the Planning Area begins with deer moving onto irrigated hay fields and sagebrush flats during green-up in early spring.
-Irrigated pastures, where available, may receive heavy use due to the much more palatable and nutritious forage than typically present on winter range at the end of the winter season.
-As green-up of native vegetation progresses to higher elevations, deer follow and arrive atop the plateau during May.
-They remain on the summer range throughout the summer months, during which time they bear and raise their young.
-Fawning and other summer uses for deer are dispersed across the top of the plateau.
-Site-specific studies indicate that Gambel's oak and mountain sagebrush communities receive the heaviest use by deer.
-Stands of quaking aspen or conifers provide ideal hiding and thermal cover for fawns, while streams and springs provide water and lush forage.
-Bitterbrush, mountain-mahogany, and serviceberry receive preferential use when present due to higher palatability and nutritive value.
-The selective use of bitterbrush and serviceberry is exhibited by extreme clipping (hedging, pruning) of the branches.
-These three shrub species are also present in some winter habitats within the Planning Area, although not in the lowest and therefore warmest and driest areas.
+A typical annual use pattern for mule deer in the Planning Area begins with deer moving onto irrigated hay fields and sagebrush flats during green-up in early spring.
+As green-up progresses to higher elevations, deer follow and arrive atop the plateau during May. remain on the summer range throughout the summer months, during which time they bear and raise their young.
+Fawning and other summer uses for deer are dispersed throughout the top of the plateau, including aspen stands with dense shrub and a lush herbaceous understory.
+Aspen and stands of conifer provide ideal hiding and thermal cover for fawns.

+Site-specific studies indicate that Gambel's oak and mountain sagebrush communities receive the heaviest use by deer, although aspen and conifer forests are important for providing thermal and hiding cover.
+Other shrubs among the sagebrush and oak, such as bitterbrush and serviceberry, receive preferential use when present due to higher palatability and nutritive value.
+This selective use of bitterbrush and serviceberry is exhibited by extreme clipping (hedging, pruning) of the branches.
+These shrub species are also present in some winter habitats, although not in the lowest and most xeric areas.

-In late September, deer begin moving off the plateau and onto transitional habitat and winter range in the pinyon/juniper, mountain shrub, and sagebrush zones, including most of the area below the rim (Map 18).
-These areas, including Magpie Gulch, Sharrard Park, and sideslopes along the Parachute Creek valley, provide some of the best remaining winter habitat in GMU 32.
+In late September, deer begin moving off the plateau and onto transitional habitat and winter range in the pinyon/juniper, mountain shrub, and sagebrush zones, including most of the area below the rim.
+These high value areas, including Magpie Gulch, Sharrard Park, and sideslopes along the Parachute Creek valley, provide some of the best remaining winter habitat in GMU 32.
 Historically, winter use also included the Colorado River corridor, which provided water, cover, and forage.
 Access to the river is now largely denied by the intervening barrier of I-70.